4ndsil/PlantWatch/README.md

 # PlantWatch

 Plantwatch is a plant monitoring system developed by Andreas Siljefors and Lucas Villarroel.
-The purpose of the application is to help people keeping an eye on their houseplants in regards to watering the light exposure.
+The purpose of the application is to help people keeping an eye on their houseplants in regards to watering and light exposure.

 ## Project structure
 The application is written in javascript, html and some css together with handlebars templating engine.